Driver Ed

 How do I schedule a behind-the-wheel lesson?

-You will be able to schedule your driving lessons by logging into our student account on our website.
+You can schedule your driving lessons by logging into our student account on our website.
+Please note: Students must attend the first two days of classroom sessions before these options appear in the student portal.

 Do I need to have my own vehicle insurance for behind-the-wheel?

 No. Our driving school training vehicles are licensed and insured.
-After completing a segment 1 course, your parent should contact their vehicle insurance and have you added to their vehicle insurance.
+After completing a Segment 1 course, your parents should contact their vehicle insurance and have you added to their vehicle insurance.

 Can I use my own vehicle?